MousaviLaleh/Module1_Challenge/README.md

-# Kickstarter Challenge: Louise’s play Fever fundraising goal
+# Kickstarter Challenge: Louise’s play fundraising goal
 ## Overview of Project
 Louise, a playwright wants to start a campaign to help fund her play, Fever, with estimating a budget of over $10,000.
 Her play Fever came close to its fundraising goal in a short amount of time.
 Now she wants to know how different campaigns fared in relation to their launch dates and their funding goals.